GISmonitor - Partial Discharge Monitoring System

 Certain features set the GISmonitor apart in its abilities as a specific PD monitoring system for GIS.
 These differentiating features include:

-- The unit accommodates a customised system layout for each installation.
-Flexible system design due to frequency conversion -> up to 80 m of sensor cabling.
+- The unit accommodates a customised system layout for each installation

 More features often necessitate more hardware.
 When choosing between multiple PD monitoring systems for your GIS, look closely at the prospective systems' specific capabilities to ensure they are comparable.

-The GISmonitor is based on a scalable architecture.
-The number of channels can be increased by adding more acquisition cards and, if required, more Partial Discharge Monitoring Acquisition Racks (PDMAR).
+The GISmonitor is based on a scalable and modular architecture.
+The number of channels can be increased by adding more acquisition cards in the PDMARs and, if required, more PDMARs themselves.
 With this approach, systems with more than 1000 channels are possible, and a system design customised and optimised for a specific GIS can be provided.

 Further reading and webinars